snehadiwan04/cds-exp-7/README.md

 Arrays can be initialized element by element or using a single statement.
 Provides initial values to the elements of the array.
 The number of values in {} should not exceed array_size.

       int arr[5] = {1000, 2, 3, 17, 50};
-- The number of values between braces { } cannot be larger than the number of elements that we declare for the array between square brackets [ ].
+- The number of values between braces { } cannot be larger than the number of elements we declare for the array between square brackets [ ].

-### *key point about initializating an array* :
+### *key point about initializing an array* :
-- The number of elements in the initializer list cannot exceed the size of the array.
+- The number of elements in the initializer list cannot exceed the array size.
 - If you initialize an array without specifying the size, C++ will automatically determine the size based on the number of elements in the initializer list

 ## Accessing Array Elements:
 An element can be accessed by indexing the array name.
-This is done by placing the index of the element within square brackets after the name of the array.
+This is done by placing the index of the element within square brackets after the array name.

        int num = arr[9];
-- Above statement accesses the 10th element of the array
+- The above statement accesses the 10th element of the array

 ### *key point about accessing array elements* :
 - Array indices start from 0.
 Therefore, the first element of the array has an index of 0, the second element has an index of 1, and so on.